SyncfusionExamples/ej2-bootsrtap3-scss/README.md

 ## Running the application

-* Open the command prompt from the application and install the required npm dependecies by using the below command line.
+* Open the command prompt from the application folder and install the required npm dependecies by using the below command line.

 ```sh
 npm install